AugurProject/turbo/chainlink/README.md

 Others must be added.

 ## .api
-I think this is created by the node when you first sign up.
-But you can use your own.
-It has two lines: username/email and password.
+This is the initial user/password for the api and gui login.
+This file contains two lines: username/email and password.

 ## .password
-Contains a password... not sure what for.
-Probably created on signup.
+Contains a password for the keystore.
+Can be anything on a single line.

 ## augur-adapter.env
 Contains these, with values after the = sign.